A new approach to detect the boundaries of interplanetary events: Data and method

 \section{Data and method}

-The \emph{Ulysses} spacecraft, launched in 1990, was the first mission that explored the Heliosphere from the solar equator to the poles. \citet{Gosling94} first described the high-latitude ICMEs as a distinct events class.
-They showed that a forward-reverse shock pair is associated with each event and this is due to the over-expansion of the CME caused by its internal pressure. \emph{Ulysses} provided plasma and magnetic field data until June 2009.
-In the present study we used data from three instruments onboard of \emph{Ulysses}: VHM (magnetometer), SWOOPS (Solar Wind Plasma Experiment) and SWICS (Solar Wind Ion Composition Instrument).

-For interplanetary events identification we have used the magnetic field data, provided by VHM instrument and given in RTN coordinates, where R is the radial direction oriented from the Sun to the satellite, T is the cross product of the solar rotation axis and R, while N is the cross product of R and T. The magnetic field magnitude $B$ and the ($Br$,$Bt$,$Bn$) components used in this paper had the time resolution of 1-hour.
-For the minimum variance analysis we used 1-minute time resolution data.
+In the present study we used data from three instruments onboard of \emph{Ulysses} (\url{http://ufa.esac.esa.int/ufa}): VHM (magnetometer), SWOOPS (Solar Wind Plasma Experiment) and SWICS (Solar Wind Ion Composition Instrument).
+For interplanetary events identification we have used the magnetic field data, provided by VHM instrument and given in RTN coordinates, where \textbf{R} is the radial direction oriented from the Sun to the satellite, \textbf{T} is the cross product of the solar rotation axis and \textbf{R}, while \textbf{N} is the cross product of \textbf{R} and \textbf{T}.
+The magnetic field magnitude $B$ and the ($Br$,$Bt$,$Bn$) components used to first identify the events' boundaries had the time resolution of 1-hour, but for refining boundaries with the minimum variance analysis we used 1-minute time resolution data.
+Information on the charge states plasma composition come from SWICS with 3-hour averaged data resolution.
 The solar wind plasma parameters, \ie the speed ($v$), proton density ($Np$), proton temperature ($Tp$), were obtained by SWOOPS instrument, with hourly averaged data resolution.
-Information on the charge states plasma composition come from SWICS with 3-hour averaged data resolution.
+This resolution for SWOOPS data with the method we will describe here is optimum for our purpose, a higher resolution giving too much local variations.